 A TO Z OF LAST MILE DELIVERY

-Due to the ongoing epidemic, the ever-complicated final mile delivery became even more chaotic in 2019.
+Due to the ongoing epidemic, the ever-complicated last mile delivery became even more chaotic in 2019.

 At a time when businesses were striving to meet new customer demands such as speedier and same-day delivery, issues such as contactless delivery, cashless payments, health updates, and more arose — to make things even worse.